Tomb of Philippe Pot: Imitations and replicas

 The monument had a significant influence on later funerary tombs.
 It transformed the conventional size and placement of pleurants, which previously had mostly been relatively small figures standing in niches.
 The motif of eight mourners carrying an effigy's slab can be seen on the tombs of Louis de Savoisy (d.
 1515) and Jacques de Mâlain (d.
 1527).
-The tomb was photographed a number of times in the mid-19th century before it was acquired by the Louvre, It was portrayed in 2010 by the American sculptor Matthew Day Jackson in a wood and plastic installation showing astronauts carrying a glass containing a human skeleton.
+The tomb was photographed several times in the mid-19th century before it was acquired by the Louvre.

+In 2010 the American sculptor Matthew Day Jackson exhibited The Tomb, a wood and plastic installation showing astronauts carrying a glass box containing a human skeleton.